Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-WEpAa29aMTc.md

 ### Transcript

-> uh it seems like a russian community or they they really think that i look like this guy if i start getting images of being tagged in philip kirklarov's images we're done yeah we're shutting everything down
+> it seems like a russian community or they they really think that i look like this guy if i start getting images of being tagged in philip kirklarov's images we're done yeah we're shutting everything down